TACC/Lmod/docs/source/050_lua_modulefiles.rst

    remove value from a path-like variable for both load and unload modes.

 **remove_path** ("PATH","*/path/to/pkg/bin*" , "*sep*" ):
-   remove value from a path-like variable.
-This command is a no-op when the mode is unload.
+   remove value from a path-like variable for both load and unload modes.
    It is possible to add a third argument to be the separator.
 By default is is "*:*", the separator can be any single character for example " " or  ";"

 **setenv** ("NAME", "*value*"):
    assigns to the environment variable "NAME" the value.